eddydg/learn-rebase-onto/README.md

                                      \
 branch-3                              D---E---F---G---H
 ```

-That's because even though D', E' and F' have the same name as before (the prime symbol is only added here for clearness), they changed slightly when fixing the conflicts from the branch-2 to branch-1 rebase.
-This means that now they are completely distinct from D, E and F and they cannot be fast-forwarded anymore :
+That's because even though `D'`, `E'` and `F'` have the same name as before (the prime `'` symbol is only added here for clearness), they changed slightly when fixing the conflicts from the `branch-2` to `branch-1` rebase.
+This means that now they are completely distinct from `D`, `E` and `F` and they cannot be fast-forwarded anymore :
 ```

 branch-2                   D'---E'---F'